gturpin-dev/PostTypeHandler/README.md

 Helper class to quickly manage PostType and Taxonomy declarations

 ## Features
-- Easily add new Post Types
+- Easily add new Post Types or update existing ones
 - Easily add new Taxonomies
 - Easily link Post Types to Taxonomies & vice versa
 - Easily add new columns to the admin and manage them ( populate, sort, reorder )